harishasan001/DataSciPortfolio/README.md

 ### Table of Contents:
-- [Can we predict NYC taxi cab fares?](https://github.com/harishasan001/data-sci-portfolio#-can-we-predict-nyc-taxi-cab-fares) End-to-End Machine Learning model in Python
+- [Can we predict NYC taxi cab fares?](https://github.com/harishasan001/data-sci-portfolio#-can-we-predict-nyc-taxi-cab-fares) *End-to-End Machine Learning model in Python*
-- [Can we use meeting notes to identify the best clients?](https://github.com/harishasan001/data-sci-portfolio#-can-we-use-meeting-notes-to-identify-the-best-clients) Sentiment Analysis using MS Azure and R
+- [Can we use meeting notes to identify the best clients?](https://github.com/harishasan001/data-sci-portfolio#-can-we-use-meeting-notes-to-identify-the-best-clients) *Sentiment Analysis using MS Azure, R, and Excel*
-- [Can we use COVID-19 survey data to identify good investments?](https://github.com/harishasan001/data-sci-portfolio#-how-can-we-use-covid-19-survey-data-to-identify-good-investments) Data Analysis and Business Application
+- [What can we learn from crypto stock data?](https://github.com/harishasan001/data-sci-portfolio#-what-can-we-learn-from-crypto-stock-data) *Exploratory Data Analysis and Data Visualization in Python*
-- [What can we learn from crypto stock data?](https://github.com/harishasan001/data-sci-portfolio#-what-can-we-learn-from-crypto-stock-data) Exploratory Data Analysis and Data Visualization in Python
+- [How can I best condense millions of data points across many different files?](https://github.com/harishasan001/data-sci-portfolio#-how-can-i-best-condense-millions-of-data-points-across-many-different-files) *Data Manipulation in Python*
-- [How can I best condense millions of data points across many different files?](https://github.com/harishasan001/data-sci-portfolio#-psych-research) Data Manipulation in Python
+- [Can we use COVID-19 survey data to identify good investments?](https://github.com/harishasan001/data-sci-portfolio#-how-can-we-use-covid-19-survey-data-to-identify-good-investments) *Data Analysis and Business Application*

 ______